highgrav/rhizome/README.md

 some tools may complain about being unable to query the system catalogs.

 ### Usage and Sample Implementation
-Integrating Rhizome is fairly straightforward: you first set up your Deck logging, create a new `DBManager` with `rhizome.NewDBManager(...)` and then, for each Postgres connection, create a new backend handler with `rhizome.NewRhizomeBackend(...)` and then call `.run()` on the handler.
+Integrating Rhizome is fairly straightforward: you first set up your Deck logging, then:
+- Run `rhizome.Init(...)` to set up Rhizome with any custom functions
+- Create a new `DBManager` with `rhizome.NewDBManager(...)`
+- For each Postgres connection, create a new backend handler with `rhizome.NewRhizomeBackend(...)`
+- Call `.run()` on the handler.

 A sample implementation can be found in `cmd/rhizd`.
 You can test this by creating a new Sqlite db in `/tmp`, running `go run cmd/rhizd` and then attempting to connect to it via `psql`.
 For example, if you created a `/tmp/test.db`